 Extrasolar Planets in Horologium

-There has been one extrasolar planetary system found in the constellation Horologium up to 2008; it was discovered in 1999.
-Figures given in the table below are the length of the planet's orbital period around its parent star, which we know of as a year.
+There are extrasolar planetary systems in the constellation Horologium.
+Figures given in the table below show the length of the planet's orbital period around its parent star, which we know of as a year.
 The mass of the extrasolar planet is compared to that of Jupiter, our Solar System's largest planet, known by astronomers as the 'Jovian scale'.

 Iota Horologii b is a gas giant twice the mass of Jupiter.
 The parent star is similar to our own Sun and it's a comparative neighbour at just 56 light years distance.
 Iota Horologii b orbits its star within the habitable zone but because it is a gas giant, it's not a candidate for the search for extra-terrestrial life.
 However, should the planet have any rocky moons with enough gravity to sustain an atmosphere, then the odds on possibility would swing the other way.
 Iota Horologii b features in the light-hearted Entry on Broadcasting to our Galactic Neighbours.

 |Year of discovery||Comments|